MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step2.md

 ## kubectl plugin example

-Run a kubectl command using one of the plugins
+Now, run a kubectl command using one of the plugins

 `kubectl whoami; echo`{{execute}}